plan2net/webp/README.md

 # Requirements

-Your version of ImageMagick or GraphicsMagick on the server needs to support WebP (obviously).
+You can either use the installed Imagemagick or GraphicsMagick you already use for TYPO3 image manipulation if it supports webp (see below) or you can use any other external binary available on your server (e.g. [_cwebp_](https://developers.google.com/speed/webp/docs/cwebp)).

 You can test the support of GraphicsMagick with e.g.: